Закаливаемость и прокаливаемость стали

 Chemical composition

 • Carbon.
-It increases hardness and strength, but when the content is high, it leads to the formation of carbides, which reduces the plasticity of the material.
+Increases hardness and strength, but with increased content it leads to the formation of carbides, which reduces the ductility of the material.

 • Alloying elements.
-Chrome, nickel, manganese and molybdenum help improve the structure, increase the hardness and hardenability of alloys.
+Chromium, nickel, manganese and molybdenum help improve the structure, increase the hardness and hardenability of alloys.

 Cooling rate

-Rapid cooling contributes to the formation of a solid martensite structure.
-Slow — leads to a decrease in hardness due to the breakdown of austenite into ferrite and cementite.
+Rapid cooling promotes the formation of a hard martensitic structure.
+Slow - leads to a decrease in hardness due to the decomposition of austenite into ferrite and cementite.

 The cooling rate is selected in accordance with the chemical composition and required mechanical properties.
-Carbon steels usually use rapid cooling in water or oil, while alloyed steels use slower cooling.
+For carbon steels, rapid cooling in water or oil is usually used, and for alloy steels, slower cooling is used.

 Steel structure before hardening

 The fine-grained structure ensures uniform hardening and high strength.
-Coarse-grained alloys may have reduced hardenability due to the uneven distribution of carbon and alloying additives.
+Alloys with a coarse-grained structure may have reduced hardenability due to the uneven distribution of carbon and alloying additives.
 To improve the structure, preliminary heat treatment is carried out.

 Defects

-Pores, cracks and non-metallic inclusions reduce the quality of hardening and impair the quality of hardening.
-Therefore, before processing steels and alloys carefully check for defects.
+Pores, cracks and non-metallic inclusions reduce the quality of hardening and deteriorate the quality of hardening.
+Therefore, before processing steels and alloys, carefully check for defects.

 Methods for assessing hardenability

-Hardenability reflects steel's ability to achieve high hardness and strength after hardening.
+Hardenability reflects the ability of a steel to achieve high hardness and strength after quenching.
 The following methods are used to evaluate it:

 Hardness measurement